2020 - 2021

 "It was hard but fun" - Jolena (Year 1)

 Basketball Competition 2019

-We were joined by 14 other teams from the area (15 in total) and were seperated into 3 groups of 5.
+We were joined by 14 other teams from the area (15 in total) and were separated into 3 groups of 5.
 Our group was labelled 'a tough group' as we had the defending champions drawn against us.